kausalflow/kausalflow.github.io/content/about.md

 # who_we_are
 who_we_are:
   enable: true
-  subtitle: "Who We Are"
+  subtitle: "the plan"
-  title: "We love research"
+  title: "Change is good"
-  description: "We love our research.
-But we see the problems.
-So we decided to change it."
+  description: "We love scientific research.
+We see the problems of the research community too.
+To build a better community, we decided to offer some help."

   image: "images/about/national-cancer-institute-tV-RX0beDp8-unsplash.jpg"

 # what_we_do
 what_we_do:
   enable: true
-  subtitle: "Our Works"
+  subtitle: "Our Mission"
-  title: "What We Do"
+  title: "Automation is Happiness"
   block:
-  - title: "Open Source"
+  - title: ""
-    content: "We believe in open source.
-We open source everything, including our mangement and workflows."
+    content: "We help institutes and researchers manage their research documents and data with automated workflows.
+Less repetitive tasks, more happiness in research."

-  - title: "Simplicity"
+  # - title: "Open Source"
-    content: "We build simple stuff.
-No overcomplications.
-No cluttered services.
-Simple is beauty."
+  #   content: "We open source our code and documents.
+We believe openness moves us forward."

 # our_mission